qiime2/docs/source/tutorials/gneiss.rst

    :saveas: taxa.qza

 The differential abundance techniques that we will be running will utilize log ratio transforms.
 Since it is not possible to take the logarithm of zero, we will be adding in a pseudocount to all of the counts via the ``add-pseudocount`` method.
-In this way, we can apply logarithms on this transformed table.
+This will replace all zeroes in the table with a 1, and in this way, we can apply logarithms on this transformed table.

 .. command-block::